lemadior/url-shortener/README.md

 # url-shortener
-Small service to get shorten aliases for long-length url
+Small service to get shortened aliases for long-length url